chmorimoto/pythonds/_sources/04-Recursao/02-somatoria.rst

    :alt: image

-   Figura 1: Série de chamadas recursivas somando a lista de números
+   Figura 1: Série de chamadas recursivas para somar (*sum*) uma lista de números

 ..
 When we reach the point where the problem is as simple as it can get, we begin to piece together the solutions of each of the small problems